The Aviation Law Review: Australia

 An eligible person with regard to being a registered operator is a resident of Australia over 18 years of age and an Australian citizen (or holding a permanent visa), a corporation, a body incorporated under law in force in Australia, the Commonwealth, state or territory, or a foreign corporation lawfully carrying on business in Australia.14

-Where the owner of an aircraft becomes a registration holder, but they are not an eligible person to be its registered operator, then they must appoint an eligible person as the registered operator.15 The penalty for flying an unregistered aircraft is a penalty of up to two years' imprisonment.16
+Where the owner of an aircraft becomes a registration holder but is not an eligible person to be its registered operator, he or she must appoint an eligible person as the registered operator.15 The penalty for flying an unregistered aircraft is a penalty of up to two years' imprisonment.16

 To conduct commercial activities as set out in Section 206 of the Civil Aviation Regulations, including the carriage of passengers or cargo, an air operator's certificate (AOC) is required from CASA under Section 27 of the Civil Aviation Act.
 An AOC is issued for a specific term determined by CASA, and an AOC holder must reapply prior to the expiry date for a renewal of the AOC.